biochen4445/manu_update_humandb/README.md

       ![image](https://user-images.githubusercontent.com/22020125/223760708-4eae0645-8a26-434f-b6e1-70ee09a8a952.png)

 ## *Step2 create index file for database when data*
-1. unzip hg19_clinvar_20221231.txt.gz, you will see a txt and a idx file.
-2. if not, create a idx file for customized database in Linux
+1. if no idx, create a idx file for customized database in Linux
-   >> perl index_annovar.pl xxx.txt
+   >> perl index_annovar.pl xxx.txt.gz

 ## *Step3 move to database folder*
 1. move .txt and .idx files into the databse folder ( *hunmandb/* )